-Court rules Happy Valley improperly withdrew from Parks District
+In December 2018, a Clackamas County Circuit Court ruled Happy Valley improperly withdrew from Parks District.

 A Clackamas County Circuit Court Judge ruled that Happy Valley relied on the wrong law in its attempt to withdraw from the North Clackamas Parks and Recreation District.
 Read press release.